 PVPC collects pavement distress data for all federal aid eligible roadways in the region.
 This data is typically collected on a four-year rotation based on roadway miles.
-A summary is provided in the table on page 54 and figure on page 55.
+A summary is provided in Table 14 and Figure 5.
 No pavement distress data is currently collected for the Town of Middlefield as there are no federal aid eligible roadways.
 Pavement distress data is summarized and distributed to each of the remaining 42 communities after it is collected.
 New pavement data was collected in 11 communities during 2021 to assist in the 2024 update to the Regional Transportation Plan.
 New data will be collected in 4 communities in 2022 and 2 communities in 2023.
 The lower number of communities in 2022 and 2023 is a reflection of the size of the community and higher amount of federal-aid roadway mileage.

-Low Income and Minority Areas Map
+Figure 2 - Low Income and Minority Areas Map